Draugr-official/Luau-bytecode-decompiler/README.md

+8/8/2020: !NOTE!
+This was released as a joke, dont take anything written here seriously

 # Luau-bytecode-decompiler
 This is a beta version of my luau decompiler in C#, it has been made public for the intention of spreading knowledge.
 Does not require a lua environemt to run, everything is one single file!